RMKD/extractunitypackage/README.md

 files it contains to build a "readable" file/folder structure which all the files will be extracted and renamed to match.

+## Not original author

+Originally forked from @hymerman, and @gered before that.
+Thanks for the handy script.
+I'll be pushing additional tool updates when able.

 ## Usage

 	extractunitypackage.py input_file [output_path]